 The provisions relating to ECT are contained in section 42 of the Mental Health Act 2009 (SA).

 ECT can only be administered to a patient who has a mental illness if it has been authorised, or is part of a course of treatment that has been authorised, by a psychiatrist who has personally examined the patient.
+The patient must be 16 years or over.
 If the patient is capable of giving effective consent, the consent to the treatment must be in writing.
-A written consent covers a maximum period of 3 months or for a maximum of 12 treatments.
+A written consent covers a maximum period of 3 months or for a maximum of 12 treatments [s 42(2)].
 Consent once given may be withdrawn at any time by the person who has given it [s 42(4)(c)].

-When the patient is incapable of giving consent, a legal guardian or medical agent can do so.
+When the patient is incapable of giving consent, a substitute decision-maker under an advance care directive or a medical agent or guardian of the patient can do so.
 A parent or a guardian can consent for a child who is under 16 years of age.
-Where consent cannot be given by the patient or on behalf of the patient by those above, an application can be made by a medical practitioner or mental health clinician to SACAT for consent.
+Where consent cannot be given by the patient or on behalf of the patient by those above, an application can be made by a medical practitioner or mental health clinician to SACAT for consent [s 42((5)].
 Consent to ECT treatment extends to the administration of anaesthetics required for the purpose of the ECT treatment but does not extend to the use of force [s 42(4)(b)].
 However, restraint or force may be used where an order has been made by SACAT for the treatment, but only insofar as it is reasonably required in the circumstances [s 34A].

 Where treatment is urgently required for the protection of the patient or other persons, then an episode of ECT treatment can be given on the psychiatrist’s authority, however, notification must be made to the Chief Psychiatrist within one business day [s 42(7)].